 At this point, it’s safe to assume that Google knows everything you do online.
 Every website, click, and comment is kept track of.
-Honestly, Google probably knows more about each one of us than our own mothers.
+Honestly, Google probably knows more about each of us than our mothers.

 Scroll down to see eight of the most insidious privacy invasions you’ve got to watch out for.
 More importantly, you’ll get actionable steps that help you take your privacy back.
 Here’s what Google already knows.

 1. Every email you type

 Google is well-known for scanning the emails you send.
 In 2016, a New York Times reader asked the staff how Google knew a bill was due.
 That’s because Google scans everything in your inbox, from receipts and private messages to medical documents and bills.

 Thanks to its Smart Compose setting, Google can even scan emails as you type them.
 It’s an AI-powered feature that tries to predict how sentences will end.
 It’s pretty nifty when you’re writing common phrases, like “I hope to hear from you soon!”
 Just type “I hope,” and the rest will pop up as a suggestion.